Privacy Settings

 • Day 7: Zermatt – St. Moritz

 All aboard!
 Embark on what is said to be the most beautiful train journey in the world – The Glacier Express.
-It connects the west of Switzerland (Zermatt) to the east (St. Moritz).
+This journey will take you from the west of Switzerland to St. Moritz in the east.
+Known as the ‘slowest express train’, this narrow-gauge journey progresses at around 24 mph.
+It takes you through spectacular scenery, 291 bridges, 91 tunnels, deep gorges, and hair-raising Viaducts.

 • Day 8: St. Moritz – Lugano

-The first leg of the journey is by train from St. Moritz to Tirano and takes 2 hours 15 minutes.
-The next part of the journey is via bus.
-The bus journey from Tirano to Lugano is 3 hours and gets you into Lugano at around 5:30 In the evening.
+The Bernina Express journey combines a train and bus segment.
+The first leg, from St. Moritz to Tirano, takes 2 hours and 15 minutes by train.
+The next part is via bus.
+The bus journey from Tirano to Lugano takes 3 hours and gets you into Lugano at around 5:30 in the evening.

 Note: While booking, pay attention to match the timings between train and bus connections.